-Hunter Harrison leaves CP Rail earlier than planned
+Hunter Harrison steps down as CP Rail CEO earlier than planned

-Hunter Harrison has left Calgary-based Canadian Pacific Railway Ltd. ahead of schedule, raising the possibility the bombastic 72-year-old railroader will take a job at a rival freight hauler.
+Hunter Harrison is leaving Canadian Pacific Railway Ltd. six months ahead of schedule, and the bombastic 72-year-old executive appears likely to take a job at another railway.

-CP said Wednesday evening that the Memphis-born Mr. Harrison, 72, has severed “substantially all” financial ties to the company, including pension, benefits and stock worth $118-million.
+CP surprised investors Wednesday evening with the announcement that the Memphis-born Mr. Harrison has severed “substantially all” financial ties to the company, giving up pension, benefits and stock worth $118-million.
 Mr. Harrison will lose the chief executive title on Jan.
 31, and be on vacation until then, the company said.

-His heir apparent, operating chief Keith Creel, will assume the top job.
+His heir apparent, chief operating office Keith Creel, will assume the top job.

 Read more: CP Rail CEO Hunter Harrison lists Florida horse ranch for $45-million (for subscribers)